How to Disable FRP Lock Before or After a Factory Reset

 #Bottom Line

-Always remove your Google account through Settings before performing a factory reset — that single step prevents FRP from activating and saves hours of troubleshooting.
-If you’re already locked out, try Google’s account recovery first before turning to third-party tools.
+Always remove your Google account through Settings before performing a factory reset.
+That single step prevents FRP from activating and saves hours of troubleshooting.
+If you’re already locked out on a device you own, try Google’s account recovery first before turning to third-party tools, and never run bypass utilities against a phone you can’t prove you own.
 For Samsung devices, see the Samsung FRP bypass guide for model-specific instructions.

 #Frequently Asked Questions